department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github-and-slack.md

 ### Slack

-Teams working on the Veteran Tools Platform use <a href="https://slack.com" target="_blank">Slack</a> for day-to-day communication and collaboration.
+Teams working on the Veteran Tools Platform use [Slack](https://slack.com) for day-to-day communication and collaboration.
 Because there are many teams working in Slack (DSVA, VA, contractors), we've established [norms for communication](norms-communication.md). **Please review these so you understand how to use Slack effectively and how to communicate with DSVA.**

 <hr>